Colombo: Attractions

-A picture of Colombo's skyline from Port City, showing the Lotus Tower in the background, The tallest building structure of the country and also the 19th tallest tower in the world.
+A picture of Colombo's skyline from the Lotus tower, showing the ITC Ratnadipa, One Galle Face, The Shangri-La apartments and Port City Colombo in the background.

 Galle Face Green is located in the heart of the city along the Indian Ocean coast and is a destination for tourists and residents alike.
 The Galle Face Hotel is a historic landmark on the southern edge of this promenade.

 Gangaramaya Temple is one of the most important temples in Colombo.
 The temple's architecture demonstrates an eclectic mix of Sri Lankan, Thai, Indian and Chinese architecture.

 The Viharamahadevi Park (formerly Victoria Park) is an urban park located next to the National Museum of Colombo and the Town Hall.
 It is the oldest and largest park in Colombo and features a large Buddha statue.

 As part of the Urban Regeneration Program of the Government of Sri Lanka, many old sites and buildings were revamped into modern public recreational spaces and shopping precincts.
 These include Independence Memorial Hall Square, Pettah Floating Market and Old Dutch Hospital, among others.